ntsmith/dev-container-recipes/databases/ReadMe.md

 ### Redis

 Redis is an in-memory key-value store.
-This DevContainer sets up a Redis server and a Jupyter notebook that makes a connection, sets data, and retrieves data.
+This Dev Container sets up a Redis server and a Jupyter notebook that makes a connection, sets data, and retrieves data.

 ### MongoDB